kubestellar/kubestellar/docs/content/Contribution guidelines/operations/code-management.md

 In your new local forked repo, set upstream to kubestellar main

-check what your repo's remote settings are
+check what your repository's remote settings are
 ```
 git remote -v
 ```